The SQL

 Analyzer

-file on the server.
+trace file on the server.
 Its installation is very simple:

-- Unzip THIS file to you local computer.
+- Unzip THIS file to you local computer

-- Go to the Install directory and execute as SYS the file tacreate.sql.
+- Go to the Install directory and execute as SYS the file

-tablespace location and connection string to the DB
+a password, tablespace location and connection string to the DB

 - If you want to uninstall this, connect as SYS and run tadrop.sql

-- Then when you want to analyze a trace file just perform the following:
+- Then when you want to analyze a trace file just perform the

 sqlplus

-TRCANLZR/passwd@conn_string @full_path\run\trcanlzr.sql
+TRCANLZR/passwd@conn_string

-trace_file_on_the_server
+@full_path\run\trcanlzr.sql trace_file_on_the_server

-After that, an html
+After that, an

-command.
+previous command.

 Tabular

-Statistics in TKPROF
+in TKPROF

-TKPROF lists the statistics for a SQL statement returned by the SQL
+TKPROF lists the statistics for a SQL statement returned by the

-the value of the CALL column:
+identified by the value of the CALL column:

 CALL- one of the